-The Joint United Nations Programme on HIV/AIDS (UNAIDS) was established through the Economic and Social Council (ECOSOC) resolution 1994/24 of 26 July 1994 to "undertake a joint and co-sponsored United Nations programme on HIV/AIDS, on the basis of co-ownership, collaborative planning and execution, and an equitable sharing of responsibility" with six UN-system cosponsoring organizations: UNDP, UNICEF, UNFPA, WHO, UNESCO and the World Bank.
-This group was joined by UNODC in 1999, ILO in 2001, WFP in 2003 and UNHCR in 2003.
+The Joint United Nations Programme on HIV/AIDS (UNAIDS) was established through the Economic and Social Council (ECOSOC) resolution 1994/24 of 26 July 1994 to "undertake a joint and co-sponsored United Nations programme on HIV/AIDS, on the basis of co-ownership, collaborative planning and execution, and an equitable sharing of responsibility" with six UN-system cosponsoring organizations: UNDP, UNICEF, UNFPA,WHO, UNESCO and the World Bank.
+This group was joined by UNODC in 1999, ILO in 2001, WFP in 2003, UNHCR in 2004 and UN Women in 2012.